megacamelus/camel-upstream-info/camel-documentation/camel-class.md

         .to("class:org.apache.camel.component.bean.MyFooBean?method=hello")
         .to("mock:result");

+# Examples

-# Setting properties on the created instance
+## Setting properties on the created instance

 In the endpoint uri you can specify properties to set on the created instance, for example, if it has a `setPrefix` method: